alexsaves/answersmodule/Readme.md

 ### Disadvantages of Parallel AMD

- * Works less well for many tiny files (unless you are using SPDY)
+ * Works less well for many tiny files
  * Bad optics of having "many requests"

 Here's a performance comparison with large (jQuery Sized) and small (less than 1kb) files loaded with parallel and synchronous AMD.
 The vertical axis is in seconds of load-time: